 A good, solid, and multipurpose mortar and pestle set like KROK isn’t necessarily a cheap kitchen item, especially when you compare it to the cheap spice grinders on the market.
 However, investing in a proper mortar and pestle set will unlock a whole new skill tree, such as preparing Mexican salsas, Thai curry pastes, and other delicious recipes from all over the world.

-Spice grinders are standard kitchen tools that let you grind whole spices into dust on the spot.
+Spice grinders let you grind seeds, pods, barks, and other hard aromatic parts of the plants into dust on the spot.
 But they are not the best tool if you want to squeeze as much flavor and aroma as you can from your delicious spices.

 The only way to burst open the aromatic oil cells in the spices is by pounding them on a hard surface.
 And for that, you need a good mortar and pestle set.
 Once you get the taste of mixing your own freshly ground spice blends, pastes, and salad dressings, you won’t be able to give up on this granite duo.